t-nicole13/Wine_Store_DB/README.md

 1. Import red and white wine csv files to Jupyter Notebook for analysis.
 2. Create a Pandas DataFrame from the red and white wine csv files.
 3. Clean DataFrames to remove any rows missing data.
-4. Add a column for wine type to both DataFrames.
+4. Add a column for wine color to both DataFrames.
 5. Filter both DataFrames for a quality score that is at least 7.
 6. Merge the 2 DataFrames together.
 7. Export the merged DataFrame to pgAdmin 4.